sebbbi/rust_test/README.md

 The second test project is going to be using sparse octree storing a hierarchy of distance field volume bricks, each rasterized as a cube.
 This will both reduce the SDF volume memory consumption by 98% and make the runtime faster, as most rays missing the object will not be cast at at all, and the remaining rays will start very close to the surface.

-The second test project will use a GPU-driven culling solution slightly similar to the one we presented at SIGGRAPH 2015: https://advances.realtimerendering.com/s2015/aaltonenhaar_siggraph2015_combined_final_footer_220dpi.pdf
+These projects use a GPU-driven culling solution similar to the one we presented at SIGGRAPH 2015 (Media Molecule Dreams and UE5 Nanite also use similar culling): https://advances.realtimerendering.com/s2015/aaltonenhaar_siggraph2015_combined_final_footer_220dpi.pdf

 Various optimization techniques will be tested on top of this prototype.